Sterzsolutions/eulerproject/README.md

 https://projecteuler.net/

-The Euler Problems solved in plain Java.
+The first 100 Euler Problems solved in plain Java.
-I'm just starting.
-It's more or less just for me to practice coding.
+I'm just starting with this.
+It's more or less just for fun and me practicing coding.